eperedo/blog/source/_posts/objection-js-relationships.md

 ### Define Relations in Objection

-First I need to tell objection how my tables are related.
+First I need to tell [Objection.js](https://vincit.github.io/objection.js) how my tables are related.
 For this I need to use the **relationMappings** method who will need an object with the definition of all my relationships.
 In this case I only need one relationship since a ticket has one type.